northeast-kansas-library-system/next_statistics/README.md

 - Once the image is converted to a png, add a border in SnagIt
 - Once the image has a border, use pnguy to shrink the png file so loading is uses as little bandwidth as possible
 - Then upload it to the \images folder here and give it the appropriate month

+These instructions are slightly out of date and need to be updated.